EddyTheCo/Shimmerpp/_posts/2023-10-10-Extending_QML.md

 To monitor the NFT outputs linked to a certain address we need to use the Shimmer++ libraries.
 We will need to use the route `/api/indexer/v1/outputs/nft` of the [REST API](https://wiki.iota.org/tips/tips/TIP-0026/) of the nodes.
 The [Event API](https://wiki.iota.org/tips/tips/TIP-0028/) of the nodes will let us know if a new `NFT Output` is created referencing the address we are monitoring by subscribing to `outputs/unlock/{condition}/{address}` topic.
-The latter will update  the exposed properties of our QML type in real-time.
+The latter will update  the exposed properties of our QML type in real time.

 To make available the methods to communicate with the REST API of the nodes we use the [Qclient](https://eddytheco.github.io/Qclient-IOTA/) library.
 The communication with the Event API is performed by the [QclientMqtt](https://eddytheco.github.io/QclientMqtt-IOTA/) library.